 Carroll’s 1½-year PTA program prepares you to pass the National Physical Therapist Assistant Examination and obtain your license to work.
-Over the last two years, our PTA program has had a 100% graduation rate and 100% first time pass rate on the licensure examination, higher than any other PTA program in the state.*
+Over the last two years, our PTA program has had a 100% graduation rate and 98% first-time pass rate on the licensure examination, higher than any other PTA program in the state.*

 One of the most appealing aspects of being a PTA is that you are never limited in what you can do.
 Since you graduate as a generalist, you could work in a wide variety of clinical settings, and have the opportunity to provide services to a diverse patient population.
 There is also an unlimited selection of continuing education courses to specialize or sample other areas of interest.
 The APTA offers Advance Proficiency Pathways for PTAs to gain recognition for your skills.

 The Carroll Community College Physical Therapist Assistant program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org